The stars shine so bright

 Few meters away, big waves caresses the sea and breaks.
 I began to wonder if it’s this usual waves which made Siargao a world famous Surfing destination all year round.

-Few minutes later, Hubby received couple of calls from friends trying to reach us and warn about the situation.
-I didn’t mind it at first since I haven’t seen a particular sign that a tsunami would just barge into the island anytime soon.
+Few minutes later, husband received couple of calls from friends trying to reach us and warn about the situation.
+We ignored it at first since we haven’t seen a particular sign that a tsunami would just barge into the island anytime soon.
 Referring from the Tsunami videos in 2004 that struck Thailand, the shoreline should be dried out and waters will be swept off the coast towards the opposite direction at first and will take a few minutes before surprising the island with gigantic waves.
 But then again I might be wrong.

 We went to this old church not far from the pier.
-I thanked God for the weekend break and prayed that we’ll be spared of with this tsunami scare.
+I thanked God for the weekend break and prayed that the island be spared of with this tsunami scare.

 En route to our cozy hut, we heard repeating alarm .
 Like that of a fire drill.
 So there is a disaster plan, me thinks.
 My guess is that it signals everyone that an evacuation is impose to all residents.
-It started to rain again.
+It started to rain again, heavily this time.
 I can barely hear a speaker announcement to the community.
 Everyone is in panic, gathering as much as they can carry.
 Poultry, rice, pets, clothing, food, family members and more.
-Neighbors and families help each other to get to higher grounds.
+Neighbours and families help each other to get to higher grounds.

 Strange how I feel a sudden panic attack.
 This is so real.
 Oplan: Evacuate the Island low land.

 We reached our accommodation where our British host, Marcos apologized for the inconvenience as we have to join them to crash at his friend’s house on the hill.
 We learned that a possible tsunami will hit our location at around 7:00 that evening.